-Situated near Bageshwar district in the state of Uttrakhand, Kausani is quite famous for its incredible scenic splendour and stunning spectacular views of the Himalayan peaks like Trisul, Nanda Devi and Panchchuli.
-We can have a fair amount of idea how beautiful this place might be by considering that even the father of our nation “Mahatma Gandhi” couldn’t resist calling this place the “Switzerland of India” only because of the incredible resemblance of the landscapes.
+Situated near Bageshwar district in the state of Uttrakhand, Kausani is quite famous for its incredible scenic splendour and stunning spectacular views of Himalayan peaks like Trisul, Nanda Devi and Panchchuli.
+Even the father of our nation Mahatma Gandhi couldn’t resist calling this place as Switzerland of India only because of the incredible resemblance of the landscapes.

+Gwaldam.
 An amazing beautiful village nestled between Garhwal and Kumaon, Gwaldam looks as if it may be a wonderland of immense bliss.
 Surrounded by the green jungles this place offers really fascinating views of the mighty Himalayan peaks such as Nanda Devi, Nanda Ghuti etc.

 Nanda Devi Raj Jat Yatra.
 This festival is celebrated for a tenure of around three weeks.
 On this day, people from the entire Garhwal region along with other parts of India also participate in Nanda Devi Raj Jat Yatra.
 In the Chamoli region, this yatra is organized once after a period of 12 years.
 This amazing journey of beliefs starts from Kansuwa village which is located in the Karnprayag and then goes up till Roopkund.

 By Road - Kausani has great connectivity via road.
 Planning a travel getaway via road would be a convenient experience for you.
 Depending upon your location, you can book a cab or a bus.
 You can also consider taking a ride in your own vehicle to Kausani.

 By Train - The nearest railway station is in Kathgodam.
 From there you would need to get a cab or avail some other means of transportation for yourself to reach your destination.